 1. Break routine.

-As busy women, we tend to become preoccupied with what lies immediately in front of us – the work presentation we need to complete, our kids' carpools, errands we have to run and a million other to-do's we want to check off our lists each day.
+As busy people, we tend to become preoccupied with what lies immediately in front of us – the work presentation we need to complete, our kids' carpools, errands we have to run and a million other to-do's we want to check off our lists each day.
 These responsibilities, however, have the ability to blind us to what’s most important and instead, force us into a mundane regimen.
 In these moments, the struggle becomes about how to snap ourselves out of "efficiency autopilot" and remember the things that bring us genuine joy.
 These items might include ringing up a childhood friend, taking time in nature, enjoying a day of self-care or sleeping in.
-No matter what the activity, these simple acts have the power to remind us of who we truly are at the core, enabling us to feel recharged and view things from a fresh perspective.1
+No matter what the activity, these simple acts have the power to remind us of who we are at the core, enabling us to feel recharged and view things from a fresh perspective.1

 2. Public interaction.